• Bike Rental

 There are a couple of things to keep in mind when ordering Portuguese cuisine.
 First, a lot of Portuguese dishes are served in portions that are more than enough for one person, so you might have some leftovers.

 Also, many Portuguese dishes are served with rice or potatoes as a side, so you'll never run short on carbs!
-Aside from the heartier sit down meals, you can alwasys find soup and toasted sandwiches on most cafe menus.
+Aside from the heartier sit down meals, you can always find excelent soup and toasted sandwiches on most cafe menus.

 Toasted sandwich and coffee on a oceanfront table in Portugal